KiranAminPanjwani/Tracker-Expense-Calculator/Readme.md

 ## Working:
 After entering to our website, user will be able to either use the calculator in the guest mode or by signing in to their account.
 - Guest mode can be accessed by clicking the "Get Started" button aviallbale on the home page.
-In the guest mode, user will be able to use the calculator without creating the account.
-But the user will not be avle to save their records with login to their account.
+The user can use the calculator in guest mode without creating an account.
+However, without logging into the user's account will prevent them from saving their records.
-- In order to save the record, user need to login either by using Credentials or by Signing in Manually.
-</br>The login form offers 4 options:
-  1) Login with Github
+- User must log in either manually or using credentials in order to save the record. </br>
+  There are 4 options on the login form:
+  1) Use GitHub to sign in
-  2) Login with Twitter
+  2) Use Twitter to sign in
-  3) Login with Google account
+  3) Use a Google account to sign in
-  4) Login using Email address and paassword.
-(Wi)
+  4) Enter your email address and password to log in.
+(Before logging in, user must Signup.)

 ## Guest Mode Functionalities:

 https://user-images.githubusercontent.com/90326051/174440075-b804b566-01c3-4512-b827-6030ef9c8307.mp4

+Without logging into their account, users can compute their spending using the guest mode.
+In this mode, the ability to save records is limited, and the username will not be displayed in the upper right corner.

 ## User Account Functionalities: